IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * ensuring that IETF LLC is run in a manner that is transparent and accountable to the IETF community;

-* recruit new Directors, for consideration in all of the various appointment processes.
+* recruiting new Directors, for consideration in all of the various appointment processes.

-The IETF LLC Board will be an oversight body, with responsibilities limited to those listed above.
-It will not directly conduct any of the IETF's administrative work, which is the day-to-day job of the IETF Executive Director and their team.
+The IETF LLC Board is an oversight body, with responsibilities limited to those listed above.
+It does not directly conduct any of the IETF's administrative work, which is the day-to-day job of the IETF Executive Director and their team.

-The role of the IETF LLC Board will be to ensure that the strategy and conduct of IETF LLC is consistent with the IETF's needs -- both its concrete needs and its needs for transparency and accountability.
-The Board is not intended to directly define the IETF's needs; to the extent that is required, the IETF community should document its needs in consensus-based RFCs (e.g., as the community is aiming to do in {{?I-D.ietf-mtgvenue-iaoc-venue-selection-process}}) and provide more detailed input via consultations with the IETF LLC Board (such as takes place on email discussion lists or at IETF meetings).
+The role of the IETF LLC Board is to ensure that the strategy and conduct of the IETF LLC is consistent with the IETF's needs -- both its concrete needs and its needs for transparency and accountability.
+The Board is not intended to directly define the IETF's needs; to the extent that is required, the IETF community should document its needs in consensus-based RFCs (e.g., as the community did in {{?I-D.ietf-mtgvenue-iaoc-venue-selection-process}}) and provide more detailed input via consultations with the IETF LLC Board (such as takes place on email discussion lists or at IETF meetings).

-As part of the responsibilities outlined above the Board shall work to ensure that IETF LLC will:
+As part of the responsibilities outlined above the Board is expected to work to ensure that IETF LLC:

-* Act consistently with ISOC’s 501(c)(3) status;
+* Acts consistently with ISOC’s 501(c)(3) status;

-* Provide accurate financial statements to ISOC on a timely basis;
+* Provides accurate financial statements to ISOC on a timely basis;

-* Prepare its financial reports in accordance with generally accepted accounting principles;
+* Prepares its financial reports in accordance with generally accepted accounting principles;

-* Provide assistance to help facilitate ISOC’s tax compliance, including but not limited to assistance related to preparing the Form 990 and responding to any IRS questions and audits;
+* Provides assistance to help facilitate ISOC’s tax compliance, including but not limited to assistance related to preparing the Form 990 and responding to any IRS questions and audits;

-* Obtain appropriate insurance, including commercial general liability insurance with appropriate limits;
+* Obtains appropriate insurance, including commercial general liability insurance with appropriate limits;

-* Implement risk management and compliance processes in a manner consistent with industry norms.
+* Implements risk management and compliance processes in a manner consistent with industry norms.

 The description below outlines the composition of the IETF LLC Board, selection of IETF LLC Board Directors, and related details.